Appointment Details

 How do I become a donor?

-In order to donate, you must be between 18 and 55 years old, weigh at least 120lbs, and be in excellent health.
-To enroll in our donation program, we will set up a screening appointment at the donation center to ask you some background information about your health, and to have blood drawn for an infectious disease screening (IDS) test.
-Following the results of your IDS appointment, our Donor Center staff will contact you via phone or email within about a week, to schedule your first donation appointment.
+In order to donate, you must be between 18 and 55 years old, weigh at least 120 lbs, and be in excellent health.
+To enroll in our donation program, please schedule your initial Donor Screening appointment at our donation center.
+At this appointment, we will ask you some background information about your health, and to have blood drawn for an infectious disease screening (IDS).
+Following the results of your IDS appointment, please contact our Donor Center staff via phone or email in about a week to schedule your first donation appointment.
 Learn more about these steps here.

-You are not eligible for this program if you have:
+You are not eligible for this program if you have the following:

 Can I donate blood for therapeutic (direct-to-patient) use?